Before You Toss Food, Read This: What To Know About Food Expiration Dates

 Then, like almost 90 percent of Americans, you have thrown away your food unnecessarily and your money, too.
 According to a study from the Natural Resources Defense Council and Harvard Law School’s Food Law and Policy Clinic, most expiration dates are meaningless and confusing for consumers.
 Worst of all, they cause us to get rid of food that would be perfectly acceptable to eat and which would not cause us any harm.

 “There is a lot of confusion around expiration dates, and we think they are a significant contributor to the needless wasting of food,” says Dana Gunders, staff scientist in the food and agricultural program of the Natural Resources Defense Council (NRDC.)
-She estimates that most households throw out between $275 and $400 worth of food every year because of misinterpreting expiration dates.
-And it’s not just a problem in the United States.
+She estimates that most U.S. households throw out between $275 and $400 worth of food every year because of misinterpreting expiration dates.

-In the meantime, how can you safeguard your family’s health while at the same time avoid throwing out perfectly good food?
+How can you safeguard your health while at the same time avoid throwing out perfectly good food?
 Here are some things to consider:

 You deserve a comfortable retirement.